 It’s almost Carnival time in New Orleans!
 If you haven’t planned your Mardi Gras trip yet, it’s time to start!
 We’ve compiled our Mardi Gras in New Orleans local’s guide (KJ) with recommendations on all of the parades and fun happenings including insider tips on where to stay, what to see, and what to avoid during our Mardi Gras season.

 New Orleans is famous for many events and festivals throughout the year, but Mardi Gras is at the top of many lists of why people love the Crescent City.
-Mardi Gras day this year is on February 13, 2024, but the fun starts way before then!
+Our next Mardi Gras day will be on March 4, 2025, but the fun starts way before then!

 When to Visit for Mardi Gras in New Orleans and Where to Stay